hugomatus/kube-drift/README.md

     Cumulative “system” CPU time consumed in seconds
 #### container_cpu_usage_seconds_total:
     Cumulative CPU time consumed in seconds (sum of the above)
+#### container_cpu_cfs_throttled_seconds_total
+    This measures the total amount of time a certain container has been throttled.
+Generally, container CPU usage can be throttled to prevent a single busy container from essentially choking other containers by taking away all the available CPU resources.
+    Throttling is usually a good way to ensure a minimum processing power is available for essential services on all running containers.
+    This metric measures the total time that a container’s CPU usage was throttled, and observing this provides the information one needs to properly reallocate resources to specific containers.
+    This can be done, for example, by adjusting the setting for cpu shares in Docker

+### container_cpu_load_average_10s

+    This measures the value of container CPU load average over the last 10 seconds.
+Monitoring CPU usage is vital for ensuring it is being used effectively.
+    It would also give insight into what container processes are compute intensive, and as such, help advise future CPU allocation.

 ### Memory:
 #### container_memory_cache: